ministryofjustice/hmpps-integration-api/docs/guides/setting-up-a-new-consumer.md

 # Setting up a new consumer

-> ⚠️ The current process that's documented in this guide
-> is ***not*** production-ready and is expected to change soon.

 To enable a consumer to access our API, they need:

-- a client certificate for mutual TLS
+- a client certificate for mutual TLS with a Subject Distinguished Name(SDN) and Common Name (CN) that matches the authorisation allow list configuration in the application
 - an API key

 per environment.